BLOG

 Every individual is unique, and no two people will experience the same symptoms for exactly the same reason.
 When I see a new patient, I make the time to ask a lot of questions and review their health history.
 This allows me to determine what is going on with their energy.
 For example, it is important to determine whether their energy is getting stuck or is deficient.
 I develop a customized treatment to address their specific needs and restore the balance of energy.
 This might involve acupuncture needles, ear seeds, qigong exercises, and diet and lifestyle advice.

 What are you ready to release this fall?
 Want to talk about how acupuncture and Chinese medicine can help you let go of what no longer serves you?
-I’d love to hear from you.
-Reach out and email me through our website or call or text 910-622-4269.
+We’d love to hear from you.
+Please click this link to schedule a free 10-minute call with our senior scheduling receptionist who will be happy to answer any questions you have and advise you on the best services and practitioner to meet your unique needs.

 About the Author